Initialize the part with internal fields

 For clarity's sake, here is the outline of the function body::

-to an element.
+Resolve targetOrSelector to an element.

-If the directive's container
+If the directive's container property is undefined,

-is provided in the options
+If modifyContainer is provided in the options,

-.If the target has changed from one element to another,
+modifyContainer(container).If the target has changed from one element to another,

-to the new target and reassign the directive's target
+container to the new target and reassign the directive's target property.If the directive's target property is undefined,

 then store the target element in the property.

-is provided in the options
+If a placeholder is provided in the options,

-(if necessary) and render placeholder
+container to target (if necessary) and render placeholder in container.Resolve content (awaited).

-(if necessary) and render content
+Append container to target (if necessary) and render content in container.

 The steps are organized this way to balance the initalization and refreshing of crucial properties

-isn't added to the DOM until
+like container and target while ensuring that container isn't added to the DOM until

-the directive is about to render something (either placeholder
+the directive is about to render something (either placeholder or content).

 The content of the portal.

-This parameter is passed as the value
+This parameter is passed as the value parameter in Lit's render function.

-parameter can be a promise, which will be rendered in the portal once it resolves.
+The content parameter can be a promise, which will be rendered in the portal once it resolves.

 The "target" for the portal.

-If the value is a string, then it is treated as a query selector and passed to document.querySelector()
+If the value is a string, then it is treated as a query selector and passed to document.querySelector() in order to locate the portal target.

 If no element is found with the selector, then an error is thrown.

-options: PortalOptionsSee PortalOptions.
+Optionaloptions: PortalOptionsSee PortalOptions.

-This function always returns Lit's nothing
+This function always returns Lit's nothing value,

 because nothing ever renders where the portal is used.